 If requesting a funding preference, include a narrative justification as Attachment 8.
 The justification must demonstrate the existence of ALL of the specified factors for Qualification 1: Increased burden, as described in section V.3, Funding Preference.
 Applicants who qualify for preference under Qualification 1 can request additional preferences under Qualification 2: Rural Areas and/or Qualification 3: Underserved Areas.
 The additional requests must also be justified in this attachment.
-The funding preferences must be explicitly justified in this attachment in order to be considered.
+The funding preferences must be explicitly justified in this attachment in order for HRSA to consider them.